 Why Early Detection Matters

-Catching kidney disease early dramatically improves outcomes.
+Catching kidney disease early dramatically improves outcomes, especially when managing your pet’s kidney disease.
 Early intervention can extend lifespan, maintain better quality of life by preventing uncomfortable symptoms, provide more treatment options, and significantly slow disease progression through renal diets, phosphate binders, and blood pressure control.

 When Should Dogs Have SDMA Testing?